RuneBlaze/internode/README.md

 ## Building

-Prebuilt binaries for x86_64 Linux (using the `x86_64-unknown-linux-musl` target) and M1 Mac (M1 Mac binaries not tested) are available in the Github releases.
+To repeat: prebuilt binaries for x86_64 Linux (using the `x86_64-unknown-linux-musl` target) and M1 Mac (M1 Mac binaries not tested) are available in the Github releases.

 `internode` is developed with Rust, so compiling it from scratch requires a proper installation of the [Rust toolchain](https://www.rust-lang.org/learn/get-started), but the FastME bindings used internally make the compiling process a bit harder than simply `cargo build`.